Arcturus314/AudioInterfaceLockIn/README.md

 A basic dual-phase lockin implementation for a 2in/2out sound card or audio interface using pyaudio.
-Tested on a MOTU M2 at 32bits/48kHz sample rate.
+Tested on a MOTU M2 at 32bits/48kHz sample rate under ALSA.

 Connect CH1 OUT to CH1 IN through a loopback wire and set gains appropriately.
 CH2 OUT should be the input to the DUT and CH2 IN should be the output of the DUT.